schneems/rust_macro_tutorial/docs/040_container_start.md

 <%= append(filename: "cache_diff_derive/src/lib.rs", mod: "mod parse_container;") %>
 ```

-Now that we've got a place to hold the data, let's build it from the input AST.
+Now that we've got a place to hold the data let's build it from the input AST.
 Add this code:

 ```rust
 :::>> print.erb